 When will the traffic lights be installed?

-In conjunction with RMS, City of Newcastle is undertaking all the preparatory works for the traffic signal installation.
+In conjunction with Transport for NSW, we are undertaking all the preparatory works for the traffic signal installation.

-It is expected that traffic signals will be operational in 2021 following completion of the level crossing signalling upgrade by Sydney Trains.
+It is expected that traffic signals will be operational in 2023.

 Have any other options been considered to address the accident history at the intersections?